andreamoro-git/JurySelection-Replication_Package/README.md

 ### License for Code

-- the code is Copyright Moro and Van der Linden.
-Please contact the authors in interested in modifying the Code
+- the code is © Moro and Van der Linden.
+Please contact the authors in interested in using or modifying this code.

 Instructions to Replicators
 ---------------------------